ShenaniganDApp/ShenaniganDApp.github.io/README.md

 ## Contribution

-Source branch is locked.
-Fork the repo from development and submit a pull request.
+Fork the repo from source and submit a pull request.
 Make sure you rebase before submitting pull request and squash your commits so the git history stays clean :)

 Also THANK YOU!!!